lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 4) Copy your API key, as you'll need it to interact with the Lune API

-## Working with Client accounts
+## Creating a Client account

 <Tip>

 If you are working with an Account, there is no need to create a client account.
-You can skip this step.
+You can skip this step and jump to [Working with Accounts]().
 </Tip>

 If you are working with a Client account, before moving forward you will need to create a [client account](/resources/client-accounts/create-client-account) for each of your clients to define their basic characteristics.